 When thawing baby food, you should never leave it at room temperature – this makes it easier for bacteria to get into the food.
 Thaw the serving by placing it in the refrigerator, in the microwave, or in cold water.

-Some Things To AvoidThere are some things that should be avoided when making baby food.
+Some things should be avoided when making baby food:

-Salt and sugar should not be added.
-Salt is bad for the kidneys and sugar for the little teeth.
-Let baby enjoy the natural taste of foods.
+- Salt and sugar should not be added.
+Salt is bad for the kidneys, and sugar is bad for the little teeth.
+Let the baby enjoy the natural taste of foods.

-There are also other foods that are important to avoid, for a detailed list on foods to avoid for babies, click here.
+- Other foods are also important to avoid; for a detailed list of foods to avoid for babies, click here.